johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 # Cookie representation {#cookie-representation}

-A cookie is a struct that represents a piece of state to be transmitted between a client and a server.
-To disambiguate from the Cookie response header it can also be referred to as a cookie record.
+A **cookie** is a struct that represents a piece of state to be transmitted between a client and a server.
+To disambiguate from the Cookie response header field it can also be referred to as a **cookie record**.

-A cookie's name is a byte sequence.
+A cookie's **name** is a byte sequence.
 It always needs to be set.

-A cookie's value is a byte sequence.
+A cookie's **value** is a byte sequence.
 It always needs to be set.

-<!--
-A cookie's partition is null or a partition-key.
-It is initially null.
--->

-A cookie's secure is a boolean.
+A cookie's **secure** is a boolean.
 It is initially false.

-A cookie's host is a domain, IP address, null, or failure.
+A cookie's **host** is a domain, IP address, null, or failure.
 It is initially null.
 Note: Once a cookie is in the user agent's cookie store its host is a domain or IP address.

-A cookie's host-only is a boolean.
+A cookie's **host-only** is a boolean.
 It is initially false.

-A cookie's path is a URL path.
+A cookie's **path** is a URL path.

-A cookie's same-site is "strict", "lax", "unset", or "none".
+A cookie's **same-site** is "strict", "lax", "unset", or "none".
 It is initially "unset".

-A cookie's http-only is a boolean.
+A cookie's **http-only** is a boolean.
 It is initially false.

+<!--
+A cookie's **partition** is null or a partition-key.
+It is initially null.
+-->

-A cookie's creation-time is a time.
+A cookie's **creation-time** is a time.
 It is initially the current time.

-A cookie's expiry-time is null or a time.
+A cookie's **expiry-time** is null or a time.
 It is initially null.
-Note: A previous version of this document referred to null with a distinct "persistent-flag" being false.
+Note: A prior version of this specification referred to null with a distinct "persistent-flag" field being false.

-A cookie's last-access-time is null or a time.
+A cookie's **last-access-time** is null or a time.
 It is initially null.

 # Server Requirements {#sane-profile}